NLnetLabs/unbound/doc/unbound.conf.rst

 .. _unbound.conf.dnscrypt.dnscrypt-nonce-cache-slabs:

 dnscrypt-nonce-cache-slabs: *<number>*
-    Give power of 2 number of slabs, this is used to reduce lock contention in the dnscrypt nonce cache.
+    Number of slabs in the dnscrypt nonce cache.
+    Slabs reduce lock contention by threads.
+    Must be set to a power of 2.
-    Close to the number of cpus is a fairly good setting.
+    Setting (close) to the number of cpus is a fairly good setting.
+    If left unconfigured, it will be configured automatically to be a power of 2 close to the number of configured threads in multi-threaded environments.

-    Default: 4
+    Default: (unconfigured)

 EDNS Client Subnet Module Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^